astj/negroni-server-status/README.md

 A [negroni](https://github.com/urfave/negroni) middleware to monitor HTTP request stats like [`Plack::Middleware::ServerStatus::Lite`](https://metacpan.org/pod/Plack::Middleware::ServerStatus::Lite)

+## deprecation notice

+Currently I don't use this middleware anymore.
+It may still work, but may not anymore.

 ## Current Limitations

 Comparing to original `Plack::Middleware::ServerStatus::Lite`, this middleware has following limitations.